 Hotels in Hue – Where To Stay in Hue

 Hotel Saigon Morin is a 4-star hotel at 30 Le Loi Street in Hue City.
-The hotel is in an ideal position in Hue opposite the Perfume River and the Trang Tien Bridge.
-The hotel was built in 1901 and has had many VIP guests over the years including Charlie Chaplin.
-The hotel offers 180 guest rooms, 4 restaurants, a swimming pool and free wifi.
+The hotel is in an ideal position in Hue, opposite the Perfume River and the Trang Tien Bridge.
+The hotel was built in 1901 and has had many VIP guests over the years, including Charlie Chaplin.
+The hotel offers 180 guest rooms, four restaurants, a swimming pool and free wifi.

 Latest guest review: Came back this year for another visit to Hue and the hotel was as good as always.
 The breakfast buffet is superb with delicious homemade food and a wide range of choices.
 We got a free room upgrade to a very spacious one with a pristine view.